Many mothers fail to establish breastfeeding because of difficulties such as:

 A soft carrier or sling can be a handy way of keeping your baby close and encouraging breastfeeding.

-If it doesn't work out
+If it does not work out

 Whatever happens, be proud.
 Every single drop of breast milk you have given your baby will have been beneficial.